Sarasota Memorial Urgent Care Frequently Asked Questions

 Can I make one reservation for multiple people?

 No. We can only see one patient per time slot.
 If more than one person needs to be seen, please reserve additional slots.
-You can view additional times by clicking on the blue dropdown bar on the reservation page.
+Additional times, if available, will be displayed after clicking/tapping “Check in Now” for the location you selected on the reservation page.